machinekit/mksocfpga/docs/Quartus-setup-notes/Altera-15.1-depedencies-and-udev-rules.md

 ----

-Add eth0 named lan interface (fix detection of node based licenses for * mac hw address)
+#fix detection of node based licenses for * mac hw address

+Add eth0 named lan interface

 replace "xx:xx:xx:xx:xx:xx"  with the real mac address of the lan interface to rename.
 AFAIK the interface renamed to eth0 does not need to be active or plugged in for the